 The safety category includes Northern Virginia aging-in-place improvements within the home that focus on ensuring the general safety of a homeowner or their guests.
 This can include removing throw rugs to avoid a tripping hazard or installing non-skid flooring on the garage floor, walkways, or decks that provide an even, smooth, firm surface that is easier and more comfortable to navigate.

-Safety describes improvements within the home that focus on ensuring the general safety of a homeowner or their guests.
-This can include removing throw rugs to avoid a tripping hazard or installing nonskid flooring on the garage floor, walkways or decks.
-Other safety improvements can include adding security lighting or motion sensing lights.
+Other Northern Virginia aging-in-place improvements can include adding security lighting or motion-sensing lights.
 Raising electrical outlets up or lowering light switches can potentially prevent falls.
-Replacing existing smoke alarms with ones that include strobe lighting and installing anti-scalding valves to faucets are additional features that can protect an occupant.
+Replacing existing smoke alarms with ones that include strobe lighting and installing anti-scalding valves to faucets are additional features that can protect older adults from harm.

 Let Our Northern Virginia Aging in Place Specialists Make Your Home Safer and More Comfortable